innoveit/react-native-ble-manager/README.md

 - Android API >= 29 require the ACCESS_FINE_LOCATION permission to scan for peripherals.
    React-Native 0.63.X started targeting Android API 29.
 - Before write, read or start notification you need to call `retrieveServices` method
+- Before you use the API make sure that you check/request the permissions that you have specified in the AndroidManifest, otherwise the application will crash.

 ## Example